User Acceptance Testing Checklist for ERP – 6 Key Elements + Downloadable Template05 Oct 2017 | by Brett Mundell

-- Limited time allocated to testing – not allocating enough time to testing can be a major challenge with end user acceptance testing.
+- Limited time allocated to testing – not allocating enough time to testing can be a major challenge with end-user acceptance testing.
 Ensure that users have adequate time to understand and execute the User Acceptance Testing plan.
-Whilst your ERP implementation partner can assist with UAT the users are required conduct the testing and check the results.
+Whilst your ERP implementation partner can assist with UAT the users are required to conduct the testing and check the results.
 It is the users that understand the data, the desired outcomes and the process flow – they work with the data every day.

 - No test plans – don’t expect users to do ad hoc testing.
 Ensure that you have a documented plan for users to follow.

 - Limited accountability for user acceptance testing – ensure that your test planning has accountability and timeframes built into the process.
 Users and their managers need to take responsibility for testing.

 - Poor reporting – ensure that the results of UAT are made available in a timely manner and are in a format that helps your ERP implementation partner to review the results and make any required configuration changes.